aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/custom-tab-stops/_index.md

 ---
-title: Custom Tab Stops
+title: Custom Tab Stops In PDF File
-linktitle: Custom Tab Stops
+linktitle: Custom Tab Stops In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to create custom tab stops in a PDF document using Aspose.PDF for .NET.
+description: Learn how to create custom tab stops in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 120
 url: /net/programming-with-text/custom-tab-stops/
 ---

-This tutorial will guide you through the process of creating custom tab stops in a PDF document using Aspose.PDF for .NET.
+This tutorial will guide you through the process of creating custom tab stops in PDF file using Aspose.PDF for .NET.
 The provided C# source code demonstrates the necessary steps.

 ## Requirements
 Before you begin, ensure that you have the following: